 The main reasons for preparing accounts

-When it comes to accounting thoughts for UK contractors, what is the reason for preparing these?
+When it comes to accounting thoughts for UK contractors, what’s the reason for preparing these?
 Basically, there’s two primary reasons for the preparation of year-end accounts (UK) and filing annual accounts for your contracting business.
-Therefore, these two reasons are to:
+Therefore, the two reasons are to:

-- Report your figures to the UK authorities -Companies House and HMRC.
+- Report your financial activity and official figures to the UK authorities -Companies House and HMRC.

-- Report your results to your company’s shareholders.
+- Report your trading results to your company’s shareholders.

-Whether you are a contractor or small business owner, you must be aware of the annual accounts requirement, once you form your company.
-However, you do not have to file the UK year-end accounts with Companies House and HMRC until at least a year in the future.
+Whether you’re a contractor or small business owner, you must be aware of the annual accounts requirement, once you form your company.
+However, you don’t have to file the UK year-end accounts with Companies House and HMRC until at least a year in the future.

 Company director responsibilities

 Limited company contractors are also company directors and they have certain responsibilities.
-In addition, when they run a UK company they also a number of director duties too.
-One key task is to ensure that they prepare small company accounts for your contractor company’s financial year once per annum.
-As a director, you are also legally responsible for ensuring that you file the contractor accounts with the UK authorities each year.
-It is also important to ensure that these are on time.
+In addition, when they run a UK company they also have a number of director duties too.
+One of these duties is to ensure you prepare small company accounts for your financial year once per annum.
+As a director, you’re also legally responsible for ensuring that you file the contractor accounts with the UK authorities each year.
+It’s also important to ensure that these received are on time by the UK authorities.